bigscience-workshop/promptsource/CONTRIBUTING.md

-Generally, in a prompt, you'll want to use a mix of hard-coded data that is task-specific and stays the same across examples, and commands that tailor the prompt and output to a specific example.
+Generally, in a prompt, you'll want to use a mix of hard-coded data that is task-specific and stays the same across examples, and commands that tailor the input and target to a specific example.

 To write text that should be rendered as written, just write it normally.
 The following "template" will produce the same text every time: